sparrowcode/PermissionsKit/README.md

 ### Texts

-All properties and functions optinal.
+All properties and functions optional.
 Func can return `nil`.
 If do it - will be used defualt value.

 ```swift
 extension Controller: SPPermissionDialogDataSource {